abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 ### Constructors

 **Long Constructor**: Explicitly defining the implicit one.
-Since every field is `final` in a record, we have to initialize every field in out explicit constructor.
+Since every field is `final` in a record, we have to initialize every field in our explicit constructor.

-**Compact Constructor**: Modifies **constructor arguments** only and not instance fields directly.
-After compact constructor, the implicit long constructor is called which sets those values to instance fields.
+**Compact Constructor**: Modifies **constructor arguments** only and not instance fields directly. **After compact constructor, the implicit long constructor is always called** which sets those values to instance fields.
 ```java
 public record Demo(int foo, String bar){
 	public Demo{									// notice no parentheses ()